eclipse-rdf4j/rdf4j/CONTRIBUTING.md

 - we do not use wildcard imports or wildcard static imports
 - we allow static imports where possible, but do not require their use
 - we apply a fixed ordering for import statements, following Eclipse conventions.
-Import statements are ordered in groups separated by a single empty line, in the following order: static imports, java.\*, javax.\*, org.\*, com.\*, everything else.
+Import statements are ordered in groups separated by a single empty line, in the following order: static imports, java.\*, javax.\*, jakarta.\*, org.\*, com.\*, everything else.

 There are various ways to apply these conventions to your code, depending on which editor/IDE you use.